Beagles are a special kind of dog. The only things that really matter to them are what they can smell and where their next meal is coming from.

 The begging gene is ever so present in beagles and they can convince just about anyone that they haven’t been fed for weeks.

 Beagles can be relentless at all times if not trained well – following you to the fridge, hassling you constantly for more, and annoying visitors who don’t know any better.

 If you think you’ll find it difficult to say no to these cute little food monsters, then they are probably not the right breed for you!

-Beagle obesity is a serious issue and as a result, owners must be responsible in not overfeeding them, no matter how challenging this may be.
+Beagle obesity is a serious issue and as a result, owners must be responsible for not overfeeding them, no matter how challenging this may be.

-One of the main reasons so many beagles are rehomed is because people have underestimated the amount of attention they require.
+One of the main reasons so many beagles are rehomed is that people have underestimated the amount of attention they require.

 Beagles are stubborn animals and very set in their ways.
 If you want to integrate them into your life then you must be prepared to be just as stubborn, if not more.

 Many undesirable beagle traits can be trained out of them, you just need to be persistent and willing to spend the extra time helping them to learn.

 Here is a list of our favorite Online Dog Training Courses to make the process a little easier!

 Now, just for the record, many breeds of dogs are partial to a little poop-eating.